rusthero/BiomeCompass/README.md

 The wiki includes detailed instructions and examples to help you use the Biome Compass, as well as answers to frequently asked questions.

 ## Contributing
 Contributions are welcome!
 Please see [CONTRIBUTING.md](https://github.com/rusthero/BiomeCompass/blob/main/CONTRIBUTING.md).
-You can also join the [Discord](https://discord.gg/5C6JgvmwUe) to discuss the project and ask questions.

 ## License
 GNU General Public License ([v3.0](https://www.gnu.org/licenses/gpl.txt))